rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 We can find the desired properties back in the transformed data:
 * The minimum (`0.00`) remains unchanged; see first row below header.
 The same is true for the maximum but this is not visible in the head of the `DataFrame`.
 * The order of the scores is unchanged: they increase in all columns when going down the rows.
 * When going from left to right, we can see how the zoom gets increasingly more extreme.
-The first 1% of the scale get exaggerated to be the the bottom 2% of the scale when transformed with `exp_scale_fun()` and `exponent=-1`.
+The bottom 1% of the scale get exaggerated to be the the bottom 2% of the scale when transformed with `exp_scale_fun()` and `exponent=-1`.
 This zoom is even more extreme in the right most column (`exponent=-20`).
 There the zoom on the bottom 1% of the scale is 18 fold.

 The function `transformation_viz_fun()` visualises original data (x-axis) and transformed data (y-axis).